kapilparab/Capstone-UA/README.md

 * While GLaMM can perform segmentation tasks, it struggles with understanding and implementing geographic language and color merging (even when explained in the prompt).

+* All models have great segmentation capabilities.
+They can extract pixel perfect masks using boundaries.

+* Out of the box models like Gemini and Claude perform slightly better if the prompt contains hints about the region.
+For example, the prompt for the image in the 2nd column in the results table above contains the word "Morelos".
+Gemini and Claude were successful in reasoning where the region is actually located and create the resulting boundaries.

 ## Future Scope

 * Incorporate information about color blending and coordinates as vector embeddings.

+* Create a custom model with specific encoder-decoder components similar to GeoPixel and GLaMM.

 ## References